ninjatill/DotStarSwarmLighting/DotStarBall/Readme.md

   - All these projects look terribly expensive and out of reach for the DIY community.

 ## Sequences/Modes/Animations
-A sequence is a list of commands that are executed autonomously.
-A command can be mode change, settings update or repeater.
-A sequence can be sent as a single self-contained message or it can be sent as a multi-part message.
+Read the Communication Structure document for a better understanding of Sequences, Commands, Command Elements, and Parameters.

+The following section documents the animations available on the DSB.
 A mode and animation are virtualy synonomous.
 However, a mode can specify some non-animation commands such as "standby".
 The standby mode runs the "All Off" animation and then waits for another mode change.
 Standby can also specify a sleep period to put the Particle Photon into a lower power mode.

 Animations are pre-built for the light strip.
 Each animation is governed by the list of parameters sent in the mode command.
 See this reference for a list of the parameter types.
 An animation can be as simple as turning on/off a single pixel.
 But an animation can be complex such as a pulse (fade from a start color to an end color and then back to the start color).

 The "M" mode command can trigger the following animations:

 0. Standby
    - Runs the All Off animation once then waits for incomming commands.
+If a duration is specified, the Photon will sleep for the specified duration.
 1. All Off
    - Turns all LEDS repeatedly.
 2. Object On